jpeach/rpi/README.md

 * The cgroupv1 memory controller is disabled by default in Raspberry Pi kernels, see (#1950)[https://github.com/raspberrypi/linux/issues/1950].
   The fix is to add `cgroup_enable=memory` to the kernel command line.
+* The systemd build defaults to only configuring the unified cgroupv2 hierarchy.
+When this happens, the kubelet won't start because it can't find the cgroups mount point.
+The workaround is to boot with `systemd.unified_cgroup_hierarchy` on the kernel commandline.